 If you missed installment number one of Mr. Chippy you can read about me rescuing my mother’s vintage enamel topped table.
 He wasn’t being held hostage or anything, he had just been a little mistreated and neglected.

 and what he looks like now.

-I solved the excessive chippy, rusty problem by unscrewing the enamel top and turning it around 180 degrees.
+I solved the excessive chippiness and rust problem by unscrewing the enamel top and turning it around 180 degrees.

-I know that doesn't really solve the problem, but it is a heck of a lot less noticeable now and I can put the bad spot against a wall.
+I know that doesn’t really solve the problem, but it is a heck of a lot less noticeable now, since I can put the bad spot against a wall.

-Using soap and water and spray cleaners really didn't even touch the embedded black stuff on the top, so I tried Bar Keepers Friend and it got the majority of the 100 years of dirt off of it.
+Using soap and water and spray cleaners really didn’t even TOUCH the embedded black stuff on the top, so I brought out my trusty Bar Keepers Friend and it got the majority of the 100 years of dirt off of it.

 If you’ve never used it, Bar Keepers Friend is like Comet Cleanser except not gritty and it doesn’t scratch.
 I originally bought it to keep my fancy cookware looking shiny, but I am finding more and more places to use it.

 This is one of my favorite kitchen towels, although I never actually use it for dishes.
 Don’t we all have just-for-look towels?